6.1 United Nations organizations in the region

 6.4 Regional and global aquaculture development projects

-The countries of the region are active members of a number of regional organizations in which aquaculture has been recognized as a sector, either individually or as a component of a larger sector such as fisheries or agriculture, and which has received support in some form.
-The majority of these countries, however, are not recipients of international assistance.
+The Caribbean countries are active in a number of regional organizations in which aquaculture has been recognized as a component of fisheries or agriculture, and which has received support in some form.

-The ADCP was created to support global initiatives and cooperation in aquaculture.
-Its prime activities have extended into Africa, Asia, Latin America, and the Mediterranean regions, but its efforts have also been of benefit to the European region.
-Advisory and guideline publications produced by ADCP deal with both administration of the sector, such as global statistics, policy and planning, management, economics, marketing, etc., and in biotechnology and engineering.
-The Programme is financed by UNDP, executed by FAO, and is based in Rome, Italy.
+Finally, UNDP created the ADCP in support of global initiatives in aquaculture.
+Its activities have extended into Africa, Asia, Latin America, and the Mediterranean region.
+Advisory and guideline publications deal with both administration of the sector, such as technical assistance, economic development, planning, engineering, and marketing, and in technology.